dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

 ```
 Also these fields are  forwarded to next query level unless there is a cascade at next level ,
 in that case arguments to cascade are overwritten.
 Below query ensures that  author should have fields reputation and name.
-And if it has subfield field posts then it should also have
+And if it has subfield posts then it should also have
 field text in it.

 ```graphql